Sneakers (1992 film): Plot

-In 1969, student hackers and long-time friends Martin Brice and Cosmo use their skills to reallocate money from causes they consider evil to noble but underfunded causes designed to help the world.
-When Martin steps out to get food, the police arrive and arrest Cosmo, forcing Martin into hiding.
+In 1969, student hackers and close friends Martin Brice and Cosmo use their skills to reallocate money from causes they consider evil to underfunded ones that help the world.
+When Martin steps out to get pizza, the police arrive and arrest Cosmo.
+Martin goes into hiding, while Cosmo dies in jail.

 Decades later in San Francisco, Martin, now living under the alias Martin Bishop, leads a penetration testing security team that includes former CIA operative Donald Crease, technician and conspiracy theorist Darren "Mother" Roskow, hacking prodigy Carl Arbogast, and blind phone phreaker Irwin "Whistler" Emery.

-Martin is approached by NSA agents who reveal they know his true identity and offer to clear his record if he recovers a Russian-funded black box device, codenamed Setec Astronomy, from mathematician Gunter Janek.
-With help from his ex-girlfriend Liz, Martin and his team steal the device, only to discover it is a codebreaker capable of penetrating even the most secure networks.
-Realizing that "Setec Astronomy" is an anagram of "too many secrets", Martin locks everyone in the office until it can be handed over to the NSA.
+NSA agents approach Martin and reveal they know his true identity.
+They offer to clear his record if he recovers a Russian-funded black box device, codenamed Setec Astronomy, from mathematician Gunter Janek.
+With help from ex-girlfriend Liz, Martin and his team steal the device, only to discover it is a codebreaker capable of penetrating even the most secure networks.
+Realizing that "Setec Astronomy" is an anagram of "too many secrets", Crease locks everyone in the office until it can be handed over to the NSA.

 The next day, Martin delivers the box to the agents but flees after learning Janek was murdered the night before.
-The team realizes the box was actually funded by the NSA and that the supposed agents are impostors.
+The team realizes the NSA actually funded the box and that the supposed agents are impostors.
 Martin's friend Gregor, a Russian consulate spy, identifies one as a former NSA agent now working for a crime syndicate.
 Men posing as FBI agents arrive, kill Gregor with Martin's gun to frame him, and abduct Martin.

 He awakens in an unknown location, where the impostors are revealed to be working for Cosmo.
-Released early from prison for his hacking skills, Cosmo was recruited by the syndicate to manage its illicit finances.
-He wants the box to complete what he and Martin began in 1969: erasing financial and ownership records to make the rich and poor equals.
+His skills gained the attention of a criminal syndicate, which faked his death to get him out of prison so that he could work for them.
+Cosmo wants the box to complete what he and Martin began in 1969: erasing financial and ownership records to make the rich and poor equals.
 He invites Martin to join him, but Martin rejects the plan as too extreme.
 In retaliation, Cosmo uses the box to access FBI systems, exposing Martin's identities and branding him a fugitive once more.